missingfaktor/akar/TUTORIAL.md

 #### Bindings

-Let's try and define another common pattern matching feature: **Binding**.
-In pattern matching, you can bind values to names, that will be made available in a certain scope.
+Let's define another common pattern matching feature: **Binding**.
+In patterns, you can bind the values being matched to fresh variables, which will be available in scope of the clause they are a part of.

 This happens in two parts.
-First, you must define a function that emits its arguments as-is, indiscriminately.
+First, we must define a function that emits its arguments as-is, indiscriminately.
 Akar defines such a function for you.
 It's called `!bind`.

 ```clojure
 user=> (source !bind)